zerhud/xmsm/README.md

    ```
 - `move_to`: Attempts to move another scenario to a specified state.
 If it fails, move the scenario to fail state (or block the transition)
 - `try_move_to`: Same as `move_to`, but dose nothing on fail

+# License
+xmsm is distributed under the [GNU Affero General Public License](https://www.gnu.org/licenses/).
+See the COPYING file in the repository root.

+# Contributing
+Contributions are welcome!
+Fork the repo, create a PR, or open an issue on GitHub.